brij2804/Hackerrank/README.md

 # Hackerrank
-Solutions to problems of Hackerrank site
+Solutions to problems on Hackerrank site